AlexanderLanin/ccache/CONTRIBUTING.md

 style](https://llvm.org/docs/CodingStandards.html) with some exceptions.
-It's highly recommended to install [Clang-Format](https://clang.llvm.org/docs/ClangFormat.html) 6.0 or newer and run `make format` to format changes according to ccache's code style.
-Or even
-better: set up your editor to run Clang-Format automatically when saving.
-If you don't run Clang-Format then the ccache authors have to do it for you.
+It's highly recommended to install [Clang-Format](https://clang.llvm.org/docs/ClangFormat.html) 6.0 or newer and run `misc/format-files --all` to format changes according to ccache's code style.
+Or even better: set up your editor to run Clang-Format automatically when saving.
+If you don't run Clang-Format then the PR will be rejected by CI.

 Please follow these conventions: